-Since any DTC's from Wiggle Test results are saved in Continuous Memory, it is suggested that you clear any DTC's in Continuous Memory before performing Wiggle Test.
+Since any DTC's from Wiggle Test results are saved in Continuous Memory, it is suggested that you clear any DTC's in Continuous Memory before performing Wiggle Test (see SERVICING DTCs - OBD I on page 97 for procedures).
 This way you start with a clean slate, and any faults detected during the procedure will be related to that particular circuit tested.